 - Held the monthly project DB Safety and Security Certification meeting, the Fire/Life Safety Committee meeting, and the EMU Safety and Security Certification meeting.
 Project staff participated in the BBII monthly "All Hands" contractor workforce meetings.
 Safety communication with project stakeholders remains a priority to discuss project related hazards and mitigation initiatives. - Project safety staff continues to provide input and oversight of the contractor SSWP safety provisions and continues to provide ongoing safety construction oversight and inspections.
-Safety awareness training of overhead power line hazards was provided to contractor staff during the month. - An EMU safety workshop was conducted from 11/29 to 12/1 in San Mateo with PCEP, Stadler, BBII, and Caltrain Operations and Maintenance staff participating throughout the workshop to assess the status of the project Safety and Security Certification and safety assurance processes.
-Caltrain Operations and Maintenance staff also participated in the EMU Operating Hazard Analysis discussion. - Project safety staff participated in the FTA Quarterly Update Meeting and provided a status of project safety program development, challenges and initiatives.
+Safety awareness training of overhead power line hazards was provided to contractor staff during the month. - Field visit with CPUC Inspectors to look at foundations installed in Segment 2 Work Area 5. - Field visit with representatives from PG&E to look at overhead utility wires at Mile Post 14 and Mile Post 14.72 due to low clearances. - Provided Office Safety and Security Awareness training to PCEP staff located at project office.
+Topics included: fire safety, emergency evacuation, earthquake safety and active shooter procedures.

 - Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings conducted to discuss project safety priorities.
-Project safety staff will continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Project safety staff will continue its focus on performing site safety inspections on the OCS foundation and potholing field work to assess safety work practices and identify additional opportunities for improvement. - Project staff is reviewing the current RWP training modules and will provide recommendations designed to enhance program efficiencies as new contractor staff is brought onboard. - Project safety will continue to work closely with contractor staff to identify safety improvement opportunities. - Project safety staff and transit police will conduct office safety and security awareness training for project office employees to review emergency response procedures.
+Project safety staff will continue to actively participate and present safety topics at the BBII "All Hands" monthly safety meetings. - Project safety staff will continue its focus on performing site safety inspections on the OCS foundation and potholing field work to assess safety work practices and identify additional opportunities for improvement. - Provide inspection of new Drill Tech and NorCal equipment to be used on the right-of-way prior to being placed into service. - Project staff is reviewing the current RWP training modules and will provide recommendations designed to enhance program efficiencies as new contractor staff is brought onboard. - Project safety will continue to work closely with contractor staff to identify safety improvement opportunities.